 Ron Steffens, Faculty at Prescott College and Incident Commander and Fire Analyst in Grand Teton National Park, reaffirmed to move the focus from the wildfire to the fuel, "Fuels are everything, fuels are where we live", sentenced.
 The way we manage our environment is key to address the wildfire challenges.

 Why is fire smart not happening? questioned Alex Held, Senior expert from the EFI Resilience Program, to the audience.
 Hero highlighted the great amount of fire knowledge that is available in Europe and beyond, to carry out smart landscape management.
 However, this type of management is not enough or inexistent in many regions.

 The key to success is to reach public opinion but for that, the fire community needs to invest in communication campaigns, added Held.
 Partnerships with social sciences and communicators are needed to reach the target, suggested the Senior expert.

 Wildfire management in Portugal was also presented by Carlos Trindade, coordinator of the Municipal Civil Protection and Director of the municipal Heliport.
 He and his team carried out best practices in Mafra, Portugal.
 A fire prone area that has been impacted by wildfires several times.
 Trindade's team has successfully engaged stakeholder and landowners to be an active part of landscape management using prescribed fire.

-Finally, Claire Belcher (Director of the University of Exeter wildFIRE Lab) launched a call for science-management collaboration to collect data during wildfires and prescribed burns.
-Joining forces would help gain understanding of fire behaviour and improve in fire managent health in a much faster way than science or fire management working separetly.
+Finally, Claire belcher (Director of the University of Exeter wildFIRE Lab) launched a call for science-management collaboration to collect data during wildfires and prescribed burns.
+Joining forces would help gain understanding of fire behavior and improve in fire managent health in a much faster way than science or fire management working separately.